musowir/Encrypto/README.md

 The app also includes a /clear route that allows users to clear the server's uploads and downloads folders.

+## Update:
+Added two more routes for text encryption and decryption

 ## Getting Started